-There are of course so many more things to do in London for teens.
+There are of course so many more things to do in London with teens.
 Here’s a list of some others that we’ve either tried ourselves or had recommended to us which didn’t quite make the lists above:

 Football stadium tours – mine aren’t sporty at all but for teens who are this would be great!